Using Windows Mixed Reality FAQ

 When you’re close to the boundary, it appears.
 If your boundary includes any sections that have a narrow or irregular shape, you might end up getting close to it—and causing it to appear—more often than you’d like.
 To fix this, try creating your boundary again, using a larger and more regular shape.
 Select Start > Mixed Reality Portal on your desktop, then select Run setup.

-You can also temporarily turn off the boundary from Mixed Reality Portal: select Menu, then use the toggle to turn the boundary off.
+You can also temporarily turn off the boundary from Mixed Reality Portal: select Menu, then use the toggle to turn off the boundary.
 When the boundary is turned off, you'll need to stay in one spot to avoid obstacles.

 I’m having trouble with my motion controllers

-If your motion controllers aren’t working properly, aren't connecting, or if you don’t see an image of the controllers when you’re wearing your headset, try the following:
+If your motion controllers aren’t working properly, aren't connecting, or if you don’t see an image of the controllers when you’re wearing your headset:

 - Make sure your controllers are turned on.
 To turn them on, press and hold the Windows button for 2 seconds.